dnlvarga/dnlvarga.github.io/Web/App.md

   o <Hostname or IP>
 ```

+At the very least, our report should have an appendix section that lists the following information—more on this in a later module:
+- Exploited systems (hostname/IP and method of exploitation)
+- Compromised users (account name, method of compromise, account type (local or domain))
+- Artifacts created on systems
+- Changes (such as adding a local admin user or modifying group membership)

 ## Initial Enumeration

 1. We can start with an Nmap scan of common web ports.
 I'll typically do an initial scan with ports 80,443,8000,8080,8180,8888,10000 and then run either EyeWitness or Aquatone (or both depending on the results of the first) against this initial scan.